-So you want to be a fashion blogger, eh?
+So you want to start a fashion blog, make money and get famous, eh?
 I have some good news and some bad news…

 Just kidding, it's only good news.
 And the good news is that starting a fashion blog is extremely easy (and almost free).